beshu-tech/readonlyrest-docs/examples/oidc-sso/README.md

 ## Client Authentication Methods

-Here is a rephrased and reformatted version of the text:

----

 There are two possible authentication methods:

 1. **client_secret_basic** (default): The `client_id` and `client_secret` are sent using the Authorization header, as specified in [RFC 6749, Section 2.3.1](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1).
 Before sending, the `client_id` and `client_secret` are encoded.